 Standby backup generators can be connected to your natural gas or propane tank and will generate electricity as long as fuel is supplied.
 External fuel sources typically include natural gas, diesel or propane.

-Residential emergency standby generators are permanently installed outside your home supply electrical power to all pre-selected lights and appliances.
+Residential emergency standby generators are an excellent investment for homeowners who want to ensure that they are never without power during an outage.
+These generators are designed to automatically detect a power loss.
+Then they activate within seconds and provide uninterrupted electrical power.
+Standby generators are permanently installed outside your home supply electrical power to all pre-selected lights and appliances.
 Residential models range in power output from 7,000 to 45,000 watts.

 For the typical homeowner, a loss of power for an extended period of time can result in the loss of food from the refrigerator and freezer.
 Replacing spoiled food can be a considerable expense.
 In addition, a backup generator provides the power to run other appliances and to provide the lighting needed to repair damage or to protect a home and its possessions.
 Many phone systems today, such as Vonage, require electricity to function.
 If you only use cell phones, you’ll eventually need a way to recharge them.